ravenroc/grievous-bot/README.md

-# grievous-bot - a fork of easy-peasy-bot
+# Grievous-Bot - a fork of slackapi/easy-peasy-bot

 ## The story of a (Slack)bot